fhumbertodf/dicionario/Textos1.md

 ## 013 - Susan's Wedding Day.

 >*Susan is getting married.
-Her fiancé name is Michael.
+Her fiancee's name is Michael.
 They are in love.
 They are getting married today.
 Susan wakes up early.